dspeyer/dspeyer.github.io/magic.md

 Bodies for more powerful spirits may require rarer or more specific materials.

-When a spirit conjures itself, it can be considerably less picky about materials, provided they resemble the requirement in some way.
-A determined infernal could conjure itself into an iron sickle that had been left out in the rain, and many a half-blood grows to fear farming equipment for this reason.
-A third-party conjurer, even a fellow infernal, cannot make use of this class of shortcut.
+When a spirit summons itself, it can be considerably less picky about materials, provided they resemble the requirement in some way.
+A determined infernal could summon itself into an iron sickle that had been left out in the rain, and many a half-blood grows to fear farming equipment for this reason.
+A third-party summoner, even a fellow infernal, cannot make use of this class of shortcut.

 ## Spirits, Bodies and Reproduction